In an obscure corner of the Uzbek capital, Tashkent lies one of Islam's most sacred relics - the world's oldest Koran.

-"They deal with mediaeval history, astronomy and medicine.
+"They deal with medieval history, astronomy and medicine.
 There are also commentaries on the Koran and books of law.
 But the oldest book here is the Othman Koran from the seventh century."

 The Othman Koran was compiled in Medina by Othman, the third caliph or Muslim leader.

-Before him, the sacred verses which Muslims believe God gave to Muhammad were memorised, or written on pieces of wood or camel bone.
+Before him, the sacred verses which Muslims believe God gave to Muhammad were memorized, or written on pieces of wood or camel bone.

 To prevent disputes about which verses should be considered divinely inspired, Othman had this definitive version compiled.
 It was completed in the year 651, only 19 years after Muhammad's death.

 This priceless Koran is kept in a special glass-fronted vault built into the wall of a tiny inner room.